-Masaaki GESHI1, Yoshitada MORIKAWA2, Tomoya ONO3
+Masaaki GESHI, Yoshitada MORIKAWA, Tomoya ONO

-1R3 Institute for Newly-Emerging Science Design,

-Osaka University, Machikaneyama, Toyonaka, Osaka 560-0043

-2 Department of Precision Engineering,

-Osaka University, Yamada-oka, Suita, Osaka 565-0871

-3Graduate School of Engineering,

-Kobe University, Rokkodai-cho, Nada, Kobe 657-8501
+R Institute for Newly-Emerging Science Design, Osaka University, Machikaneyama, Toyonaka, Osaka 560-0043 Department of Precision Engineering, Graduate School of Engineering, Osaka University, Yamada-oka, Suita, Osaka 565-0871 Graduate School of Engineering, Kobe University, Rokkodai-cho, Nada, Kobe 657-8501

-The 41st Computational Materials Design (CMD®) workshop (CMD41) has been held from September 5th to September 9th and the 42nd CMD® workshop (CMD42) has been done from February 20th to February 24th.
+The 43rd Computational Materials Design (CMD®) workshop (CMD43) has been held from September 4th to September 8th and the 44th CMD® workshop (CMD44) has been done from February 19th to February 23rd.
 Both were held online.
 In this workshop we have the supercomputer course to train up human resources to advance research by using system B supercomputer of ISSP, the University of Tokyo.

-In CMD41, nine participants took the supercomputer course and followed a tutorial on STATE-Senri developed by Y. Morikawa.
+In CMD43, five participants took the supercomputer course and followed a tutorial on STATE-Senri developed by Y. Morikawa.
 After an introductory lecture on large-scale computing and an explanation of how to use the supercomputer of ISSP by M. Geshi, the participants started constructing computational models for their own research subjects with the help of the lecturers.
 Then they carried out calculations using supercomputers.
-Specific themes included molecular adsorption on solid surfaces, chemical reactions of molecules in solutions, chemical reactions of molecules on catalytic surfaces, reactions at solid-solid interfaces, and so on.
+Specific themes included molecular adsorption and reactions on solid surfaces, electronic level alignment at solid-solid interfaces, and so on.
 The participants performed calculations and examined their results.

-In CMD42 three participants took the supercomputer course and used the supercomputer of ISSP.
+In CMD44, four participants took the supercomputer course and used the supercomputer of ISSP.
 They got a tutorial on RSPACE developed by T. Ono.
-After giving the introductory lecture of large-scale computing by M. Geshi and introducing the calculation method of electronic structures and electron conduction property using RSPACE, exercises instructed in the textbook were carried out.
+After giving the introductory lecture of largescale computing by M. Geshi and introducing the calculation method of electronic structures and electron-transport property using RSPACE by T. Ono, Y. Egami, and M. Uemoto, the exercises instructed in the textbook were carried out.
 Then, electronic structure calculations were carried out for various molecules, and the electronic density distribution was visualized.
 The attendees also performed massively parallel calculations to confirm the efficiency for parallel computing.
-Finally, the electron conduction properties of two-dimensional materials and dialectic materials sandwiched between metallic electrodes were investigated.
+Finally, the electron-transport properties of one-dimensional atomic nanowires connected to leads were investigated.